Will I still get to perform if I major in Dance Education?

 Students who major in dance education at the University of SC have many opportunities throughout their course of study to learn about teaching dance within - and beyond - the classroom through hands-on experiences in real-world settings.
 Integrative learning, the connection of within-the-classroom and beyond-the-classroom learning in meaningful ways, is infused into every dance education course.
 Therefore, students are exposed to the field where they learn by doing from the outset of their studies.

 Below is a sample of courses that include beyond-the-classroom experiences in which students participate.
-Each course includes a practicum placement with a certified dance teacher in a local public school.
+In addition, each course includes a practicum placement with a certified dance teacher in a local public school.

 Students participate in state and national arts advocacy days where they meet with politicians to discuss critical funding and policy issues related to the arts.